abhayagiri/beginning-our-day/manuscripts/markdown/vol2.md

-During the course of the day, it's helpful to bring mindfulness to recognizing that the quality of friction, tension---what the Buddha calls heat, *ādhitaṁ,*burning.
+During the course of the day, it's helpful to bring mindfulness to recognizing that the quality of friction, tension---what the Buddha calls heat, *ādhitaṃ,*burning.
 The feeling can be one of ownership regarding some tool, the interest in a particular task, or the irritation with an exceptionally obstructive piece of rock that won't move out of the way.
 Whatever it might be---some computer program or